polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/bridge-hub.md

 ## Introduction

-The Bridge Hub system chain is responsible for providing the necessary functionality for the relay chain (and parachains) to enable trustless bridging between chains like Polkadot, Kusama, and Ethereum.
-It includes a set of [pallets](../../glossary.md#pallet) which facilitate the sending and receiving of messages, implementations of BEEFY, GRANDPA, and Ethereum light clients to follow and verify the state of both the source and target chain.
-Bridge Hub also provides XCM support for target and source chains, provided XCM is implemented on the target chain.
+The Bridge Hub system parachain plays a crucial role in facilitating trustless interactions between Polkadot, Kusama, Ethereum, and other blockchain ecosystems.
+By implementing on-chain light clients and supporting protocols like BEEFY and GRANDPA, Bridge Hub ensures seamless message transmission and state verification across chains.
+It also provides essential [pallets](/polkadot-protocol/glossary/#pallet){target=\_blank} for sending and receiving messages, making it a cornerstone of Polkadot’s interoperability framework.
+With built-in support for XCM (Cross-Consensus Messaging), Bridge Hub enables secure, efficient communication between diverse blockchain networks.

+This guide covers the architecture, components, and deployment of the Bridge Hub system.
+You'll explore its trustless bridging mechanisms, key pallets for various blockchains, and specific implementations like Snowbridge and the Polkadot <> Kusama bridge.
+By the end, you'll understand how Bridge Hub enhances connectivity within the Polkadot ecosystem and beyond.

 ## Trustless Bridging

 Bridge Hub provides a mode of trustless bridging through its implementation of on-chain light clients and trustless relayers.
-The target chain and source chain both provide ways of verifying the state of one another, of which actions (such as a transfer) are based upon the consensus and finality of both chains rather than an external mechanism controlled by a third party.
+The target chain and source chain both provide ways of verifying one another's state and actions (such as a transfer) based on the consensus and finality of both chains rather than an external mechanism controlled by a third party.

 [BEEFY (Bridge Efficiency Enabling Finality Yielder)](https://wiki.polkadot.network/docs/learn-consensus#bridging-beefy){target=\_blank} is instrumental in this solution.
 It provides a more efficient way to verify the consensus on the relay chain.
 It allows the participants in a network to verify finality proofs, meaning a remote chain like Ethereum can verify the state of Polkadot at a given block height.

 !!!info
-    In this context, "trustless" refers to the lack of human trust needed when interacting with various components of a system, opting instead to trust mathematics, cryptography, and code.
+    In this context, "trustless" refers to the lack of need to trust a human when interacting with various system components.
+Trustless systems are based instead on trusting mathematics, cryptography, and code.

 Trustless bridges are essentially two one-way bridges, where each chain has a method of verifying the state of the other in a trustless manner through consensus proofs.